-Sounds of The Kimberley is the second of nine new regional recording projects funded through the State Government of Western Australia’s Contemporary Music Fund.
+Sounds of The Kimberley was the second of nine new regional recording projects funded through the State Government of Western Australia’s Contemporary Music Fund.
 The projects focus on skills and development opportunities for local sound engineers and artists, with workshops offered in tracking and mixing techniques, as well as acoustic design and treatment across WA’s nine regions.

 Arnold McKenzie (Derby)